Wire Fraud and Business Email Compromise at Canadian Wealth-Management Firms

 Key takeaways

-• The single most effective control is out-of-band callback verification on any change to transfer or banking instructions.
+• One process control stops it cold: out-of-band callback verification on any change to payment or banking instructions.

-• Multi-factor authentication and email-impersonation protection close the door the attacker came through.
+• Multi-factor authentication and email-impersonation protection close the door the attacker came through, and a written 60-minute incident plan decides whether the money comes back.

 From the field

-Every business email compromise case we have worked started the same way, a real, watched email thread with revised banking details sent at the exact moment of a pending transfer, never a clumsy phishing blast.
+Every business email compromise case we have worked started the same way.
+A real, watched email thread with revised banking details arrived at the exact moment of a pending transfer.
+Never a clumsy blast.
+The hardest part for the firm afterward was accepting that the message looked completely normal.

 Want this reviewed against your firm’s current setup?